Atheer2104/dd2382-devops-executable-tutortial/killercoda-executable-tutortial/step2/text.md

-## Testing using Testcontainers
+## How the Testcontainers is setup in the backend API (Theory)

 In this Step, you will learn more about:

 1. How the Testcontainers is setup in Python to test the backend API
 2. How to get the exposed port of the containers created by Testcontainers
 3. How the Testcontainers library works in Python
-4. Test containers installation

-Let's get started!
+Let's get more started!

 ## How Testing is Performed